MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-user-licenses.md

 To complete this guide, ensure you have the necessary prerequisites:

 1. The Microsoft Entra PowerShell module is installed.
-Follow the [installation guide](installation.md) if needed.
+Follow the [installation guide](installation.md) to install the module.
 1. Run Microsoft Entra PowerShell as a user with the [License Administrator](/entra/identity/role-based-access-control/permissions-reference#license-administrator) role.
 This guide requires `User.ReadWrite.All` and `Organization.Read.All` permissions.
 To set them, run:

     ```powershell